Adnanmd76/ClarityVault2026/docs/index.md

-# 📚 Wallet UI Documentation Index
+# 📚 ClarityVault2026 Documentation Index

-Welcome to the Wallet UI documentation hub.
+Welcome to the ClarityVault2026 documentation hub.
 Below is a list of all available guides and references.

 ---